Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 We conducted a search for the host galaxy of GRB 230307A in various public galaxy catalogs and GCN circulars.
 We estimated the chance coincidence probability $P_{\rm cc}$\cite{Bloom2002AJ} for the most promising candidates, which are listed below.

 \begin{enumerate}[(1)]

 \item Large Magellanic Cloud (LMC): The LMC is the nearest and brightest galaxy to the Milky Way, located at a distance of 49 kpc.
 GRB 230307A is 8.15 degrees away from the center of the LMC, corresponding to a physical separation of 7 kpc, and it is situated on the edge of the Magellanic Bridge.
 The surface density of galaxies, typically used for estimating chance coincidence probabilities, is not applicable to the LMC due to its brightness.
 Instead, we consider a surface density of galaxies as bright as the LMC, which is $\sigma=1/41252.96$ deg$^{-2}$.
 Using a half-light radius of $r_{50}=2.2$ deg\cite{Corwin1994AJ}, we estimate the chance coincidence probability $P_{\rm cc}$ to be 0.006.
-However, the energy of the GRB is relatively low, around $\sim 9 \times 10^{44}$ erg, which is inconsistent with any known transients.
-Additionally, it is unlikely for a transient with such low energy to produce gamma-ray photons.
-Therefore, we consider this scenario to be less likely.
+However, its physical properties are not fully consistent with known transients.
+Firstly, with LMC as the host galaxy, the isotropic energy would be $\sim 9 \times 10^{44}$ erg, much lower than typical GRBs.
+Secondly, although the isotropic energy is consistent with those of Soft Gamma-ray Repeater (SGR) giant flares, the duration is much longer than the short hard spikes of the giant flares.
+Furthermore, its large offset with respect to the LMC disk is inconsistent with that of known SGRs.
+Therefore, we consider this scenario less likely.

 \item Galaxy with a redshift of $z=3.87$: According to Ref.\cite{Levan2023GCN33747}, there is a faint galaxy located 0.2 arcsec away from GRB 230307A with a redshift of $z=3.87$.
 We analyzed the JWST/NIRCam images using the official STScI JWST Calibration Pipeline version 1.9.0 and found the galaxy to be fainter than $28.5$ mag in the JWST/F070W bands and 27.4 mag in the JWST/F277W band.
 The estimated $P_{\rm cc}$ using the JWST/F277W magnitude is 0.034, while for the JWST/F070W band, it is estimated to be greater than 0.09.
 Since the F070W band is closer to the $r$ band, with which the galaxy brightness distribution is produced, the latter estimate is considered more reliable.
-However, the extremely high energy of the GRB and its inconsistency with known GRB transients in Fig. \ref{fig:classification}b and \ref{fig:classification}c make this scenario less favored.
+However, the extremely high energy of the GRB and its inconsistency with known GRB transients in Extended Data Fig. \ref{fig:classification}b and \ref{fig:classification}c make this scenario less favored.